nebulasio/nebdocs/docs/infrastructure/permission_control_in_smart_contract.md

 Explanation:

-The function init is only called once when the contract is deployed, there you specify the owner of the contract.The onlyOwnerFunctiuon ensures that the function is called by the owner of contact.
+The function init is only called once when the contract is deployed, so it is there that you can specify the owner of the contract.The onlyOwnerFunctiuon ensures that the function is called by the owner of contract.

 ## Other Permission Control

-In your smart contract, if you need to specify other permission control to a smart contract.
-For example, in your smart contract, you need to verify the transaction value in your smart contract. you can write your smart contract in the following way.
+In your smart contract, if you needed to specify other permission control, for example, if you needed to verify its transaction value, you could write it the following way.

 ```javascript
 'use strict';